 Assessment Technologies Institute (ATI) offers comprehensive assessment designed to increase students' mastery of nursing knowledge and ultimately their success on the nursing licensing exam.
 ATI tools can help students prepare more efficiently as well as increase confidence and familiarity with content and testing.
-These tools include web-based practice assessments, videos, and text books on specific content.
+These tools include web-based practice assessments, videos, and textbooks on specific content.
 ATI textbooks will be distributed to students at the beginning of the program.
-ATI testing occurs each semester as described in the attached grid (see Appendix D).
+ATI testing occurs each semester as described in the grids in Appendix D-ATI Grids.